DBmarlin/dbmarlin-docker/README.md

 Build Docker images of DBmarlin Server and DBmarlin Agent so they can be run in containers.

 > ⚠️ **Warning** - The DBmarlin Server Docker image is only intended for trying out DBmarlin quickly and not for continuous production monitoring.
-Currently there is no way to upgrade it without loosing your monitoring data.
+Currently there is no way to upgrade it without losing your monitoring data.
->

-The DBmarlin Agent Docker image can be used for production monitoring.
+> The DBmarlin Agent Docker image can be used for production monitoring.

 # Pre-built images
 If you want to deploy these images without building them from the Dockerfiles here, you can pull them from Docker Hub Registry.